 - File a grievance (complaint) and to be informed of the process to review and resolve the grievance

 *Protective services determine the need for protective intervention, correct hazardous conditions or situations in which vulnerable adults are unable to care for themselves, and investigate evidence of neglect, abuse, or exploitation.
 Such services for children help families recognize the cause of any problems and strengthen parental ability to provide acceptable care.
 Protective services can include guardianship and advocacy services, conservatorship, state survey, and certification agency, state licensure office, the state ombudsman program, and the protection advocacy network.

 You also have a responsibility to yourself and to Highline to play an active role in your healthcare.

 As a patient at Highline Medical Center, you have the following responsibilities (these responsibilities also apply to the person who may have legal responsibility to make decisions regarding medical care on your behalf):

-- To demonstrate respect and consideration for other patients, staff and hospital policies, rules and regulations.
+- Demonstrate respect and consideration for other patients and hospital personnel

 - Follow hospital rules and regulations about safety and patient care during your stay such as those about visitors, smoking, noise, etc.